thedataquarry/zola-blog/content/posts/towards-a-unified-python-toolchain/index.md

 Depending on what background you're coming from, you may have other tools that you've used, that are also likely easily replaced by uv.

-I'm very passionate about communicating these benefits of unification in the Python tooling ecosystem, which in my opinion, brings Python on par with other languages like Rust, Ruby and Go -- languages that have long been lauded for their excellent tooling ecosystems.
-I also believe that sometimes, these ideas are best communicated via live demos, so I highly recommend watching the the following video for a live coding tutorial that I did on this topic with [YourTechBud](https://www.youtube.com/@YourTechBudCodes).
+I'm very passionate about communicating these benefits of unification in the Python tooling ecosystem, which in my opinion, brings Python on par with other languages like Rust, Ruby and Go -- languages that have long been lauded for their excellent tooling.
+I also believe that sometimes, these ideas are best communicated via live demos, so I highly recommend watching the following video for a live coding tutorial that I did on this topic with [YourTechBud](https://www.youtube.com/@YourTechBudCodes).
 Feel free to add your thoughts in the video's comments section!